jewmanchue/vcflib/README.md

-# EVERYTHING, except the wiki, lives in VCFLIB.
+# DO NOT USE THIS VERSION OF VCFLIB, except for the wiki.
+This fork has been merged.